LeCray/scrum-visuals-fantasy-rugby/docs/adding-game-data.md

 Here's a complete example showing all the changes needed to add a new game:

+1. Add to the appropriate fixtures array in `Fixtures.tsx` based on which tab it should appear under
-1. Add to `fixtures.json`
+2. Add to `fixtures.json` to make it a highlighted fixture
-2. Add to highlighted games list in `Fixtures.tsx`
+3. Add to highlightedGames list in `Fixtures.tsx` to show the yellow border
-3. Create boxscore data in `boxScoreData.ts`
+4. Create boxscore data in `boxScoreData.ts`
-4. Add to boxScores Map
+5. Add to boxScores Map
-5. (Optional) Add to finalScores Map if you want to display the score without detailed boxscore data
+6. (Optional) Add to finalScores Map if you want to display the score without detailed boxscore data